lydell/eslint-plugin-simple-import-sort/README.md

 Then, each chunk is _grouped_ into sections with a blank line between each.

 1. `import "./setup"`: Side effect imports.
 (These are not sorted internally.)
+2. `import fs from "fs"`: Node.js builtins.
-2. `import react from "react"`: Packages (npm packages and Node.js builtins).
+3. `import react from "react"`: npm packages.
-3. `import a from "/a"`: Absolute imports, full URLs and other imports (such as Vue-style `@/foo` ones).
+4. `import a from "/a"`: Absolute imports, full URLs and other imports (such as Vue-style `@/foo` ones).
-4. `import a from "./a"`: Relative imports.
+5. `import a from "./a"`: Relative imports.

 Within each section, the imports are sorted alphabetically on the `from` string (see also [“Why sort on `from`?”][sort-from]).
 Keep it simple!
 It helps looking